isomerpages/govtech-stp/_reciprocal-green-lane/01a-visiting-RGL-counterparts.md

   </tbody>
   </table>
   <br>
-<b><span style="color:red;">*Singapore has suspended RGL Travel with these countries.
+<b><span style="color:red;">*RGL travel has been suspended with these countries/regions.
 Please check with your overseas sponsors if you are still eligible to travel to these countries/regions under the RGL.</span></b>

 ### Pre-Departure Test for RGL Travel